Your Smile Beyond Twilight:黄昏下的月台上

 The protagonist of Your Smile Beyond Twilight, Yunshan, returns to his small hometown for the first time in six years.
 A lot has happened in the meantime, but Yunshan still has some unresolved issues from his past that he has to deal with.
 However, upon arrival with his girlfriend Jingxuan in tow, Yunshan encounters a mysterious maiden who only he can see.
 This short kinetic novel can be completed in very little time, but the story is good enough to leave a lasting impact.

-Graphics: Only a few sprites and backgrounds, but they are all beautiful.
+Graphics: There are only a few sprites and backgrounds, but they are all beautiful.

-Sounds: Chinese voice acting and a beautiful soundtrack
+Sounds: The audio consists of Chinese voice acting and a beautiful soundtrack

 Summary 8.0 Great